bcgov/onroutebc/policy-engine/README.md

 import Policy from 'orbc-policy-engine';

 // Instantiate a new Policy object
-// policyConfiguration is a JSON object of type PolicyDefinition const policy: Policy = new Policy(policyDefinition);
+// policyDefinition is a JSON object of type PolicyDefinition const policy: Policy = new Policy(policyDefinition);

 // Get list of all available permit types (ID and name)